Imanm02/CE933-DA/README.md

 ## Assignments

-In the "Assignment" folder, you will find the three theoritical assignments and also the solutions to the three practical assignments during the course.
+In the "Assignments" folder, you will find the three theoritical assignments and also the solutions to the three practical assignments during the course.

 ## Maintainer